-Distracted driving accounts for 9 deaths and 1,000 injuries each day in the U.S. and is an ever pressing epidemic, nearly as fatal as drunk driving.
+Distracted driving accounts for 10 deaths and 1,000 injuries each day in the U.S. and is an ever-pressing epidemic, nearly as fatal as drunk driving.

 The Different Forms of Distracted Driving

-Distracted driving is the act of driving whilst engaging in other activities.
-Distracted driving can be split into 3 different types of distraction behind the wheel - which are:
+Distracted driving is the act of driving while engaging in other activities.
+It can be split into three different types of distractions behind the wheel – which are:

 - Manual Distractions